 Maintenance call- If your equity value falls below our maintenance threshold, M1 will issue a maintenance call.
 The margin threshold usually is 30% of your account value, but M1 may impose additional restrictions based on the risk of stocks held or portfolio concentration.
 Learn more about maintenance calls.

-Magnified Losses: If you use M1 Borrow to increase your M1 portfolio investments, any losses in your portfolio will be magnified.
+Magnified Losses: If you use M1 Margin Loans to increase your M1 portfolio investments, any losses in your portfolio will be magnified.